anupriyai/DSVTeam1/README.md

 ### DSV Team 1: LLM Evaluation Platform for Data Science Varsity

 This repository provides a platform for evaluating large language models (LLMs) using the `deepeval` library.
-It's designed to support Data Science Varsity (DSV) team projects.

 **Getting Started**